-There are 9 Wessex White Horse Walks and they are detailed on the website below:
+There are 9 Wessex White Horse Walks situated in fabulous countryside and they are detailed on the website below:

 With more information on the history of the horses see this website: